sorrel/hue-control/README.md

 > uv run python hue_backup.py install-completion
 > source ~/.zshrc  # or ~/.bashrc for bash
 > ```
-> This creates a convenient `hue` alias, so instead of typing `uv run python hue_backup.py`, you can just type:
+> This creates a convenient `hue` command that works from any directory, so instead of typing `uv run python hue_backup.py`, you can just type:
 > ```bash
 > hue button-data
 > hue switch-status
 > hue <TAB>  # See all commands!
 > ```
 > Supports zsh, bash, and fish.
+Re-run `install-completion` after adding new commands to update tab completion.

 ---